AnriiGegliuk/YoutubeAPI_Analysis/README.md

 Overall, this project aimed to provide insights into the performance of the Jonna Jinton channel and highlight the potential use of data analysis in optimizing content and growing a YouTube channel.

-# Questions for this project:
+# :eyes: Questions for this project:

 - How long is the average video duration?
 - What are the top 10 most viewed videos and what are the 10 less viewed videos in the dataset?